ahmad-shoja/Logger/README.md

 # Logger
- a console log like notebook android app in android-java
+ a simple logging-like notebook android app in java
+in this app you can add tags , data & time , location ... alongside notes